jonathann92/BeerMeCopter/README.md

 # BeerMeCopter
-This is for all the lazy alcoholics out there who always need their beer by their side.
+This is for all the lazy beer drinkers out there who always need their beer by their side.